 Homeownership rates have already declined to a record low, but there’s reason to believe they might fall further still before the trend is reversed.Will homeownership rates continue to fall?
 Find out more on the #BuildiumBlog!
 Click To Tweet

 We can expect strong immigration to fuel the demand for rental housing.
 By some estimates, minorities will represent more than three-fourths of net new household growth over the next decade—and minorities are historically more likely to rent than to own a home.

 Millennials will continue to boost the number of new renter households as they age, since half of Millennials are still in their teens.
 As more Baby Boomers approach their 70s, we should expect many older adults to transition into rental housing to meet their changing accessibility needs.
-(More on each generation’s rental and homeownership behaviors in our next post!)
+(We take a deeper dive into this topic in our post on generational rental and homeownership behaviors.)